gijntema/artemis/src/README.md

 # ARTEMIS model

 ## Introduction
-The Agents in Resources T. E. Model for Information Strategies (ARTEMIS) is a general investigation the role of informed decision making in strategies of human or biological agents in foraging or extracting resources.
+The Agents in Resource T. Extraction Model for Information Strategies (ARTEMIS) is a general investigation the role of informed decision making in strategies of human or biological agents in foraging or extracting resources.
 Examples include food foraging or commercial fishing.

 ## Requirements
 	* Python 3.9.4+
-	* git
+	* Git

 see package_versions.txt for python packages and versions employed